hfboyce/tableau_course/_sources/lessons/tableau1.md

 <p style="font-size:30px; color:#D54A7A">Shelves</p>

-This is essentially you x and y axis and where you can designate one of your data source's columns.
+This is essentially your x and y-axis and where you can designate one of your data source's columns.

 <p style="font-size:30px; color:#77BB41">Cards</p>

-Assigning columns to cards can build on your visualization by encoding marks with color, size, shape, text, and details like hovers.
+Assigning columns to cards can build on your visualization by encoding marks with colour, size, shape, text, and details like hovers.

 <p style="font-size:30px; color:#C4BC00">Viz Area</p>